-Zuckerberg Looks To 'Clear Up' Stance On Facebook, Fake News And The Holocaust
+Zuckerberg Looks To Clear Up Stance On Facebook, Fake News And The Holocaust

 Seeming to view the question as primarily one of free speech, the Facebook founder said, "I just don't think that it is the right thing to say, 'We're going to take someone off the platform if they get things wrong, even multiple times.' "

 He mentioned the potential that some people who are speaking in a public forum can simply get things wrong.
-But his critics said denying the Holocaust was much more dangerous and problematic — and that Zuckerberg's suggestion that some of those denials weren't made to mislead people were astounding.
+But his critics said that denying the Holocaust was much more dangerous and problematic — and that Zuckerberg's suggestion that some of those denials weren't made to mislead people were astounding.

 "This is bonkers!" wrote Cale Weissman of Fast Company, after using profanity ("holy s***").